 - Within the past 6 months, have you experienced any complications due to your condition?
 If you have experienced certain symptoms such as swelling in tissues or joints within the most recent six months, it is possible that your policy will receive a Mild Substandard rating.

 - Do you regularly schedule visits with your rheumatologist?
 Those who schedule regular check-ups with a rheumatologist are showing that they are attempting to manage their condition.
 This is a positive sign in the life insurance underwriters’ eyes.
 In addition, the information from the rheumatologist can oftentimes be used to obtain additional information about the insurance applicant’s condition.

 - Do you have any laboratory test results from the last 12 months that may be reviewed?
 If you have any lab test results such as an ESR (erythrocyte sedimentation rate) or a blood uric acid test, these may be reviewed by the underwriters in order to obtain additional information about the applicant.

 In addition to the condition-specific information that will be reviewed by the insurance underwriters, additional factors will also be considered, such as the applicant’s:

 - Smoking status

 - Tobacco usage

 - Alcohol usage

 - Foreign Travel

-In most cases, the applicant will also be required to take a medical exam as a part of the life insurance application process.
+In most cases, the applicant will also be required to take a medical exam as a part of the life insurance application process unless you choose to purchase a no medical exam life insurance policy, which will come at a higher premium rate.
 This will consist of submitting a blood and urine sample.
 These samples will be reviewed for health conditions that could pose additional risk of claim to the insurance company.